theobald-software/theobald-software.github.io/content/_en/yunio/users.md

 To edit an existing user, click the edit icon (![Edit](/img/content/yunio/edit.png)) of the user (2).<br>
 ![Users](/img/content/yunio/yunio-users.png){:class="img-responsive" }
 2. Fill in user credentials.
-If the checkbox **Allowed to log in** is checked, the user has access to the designer.
-If **Allowed to log in** is deactivated, the user can call yunIO services, but can not access the Designer.
+If the checkbox **Allowed to log in** is checked, the user has access to the designer and is allowed to call services.
 ![New-User](/img/content/yunio/yunio-new-user.png){:class="img-responsive" }
 3. Click **[Save]** to save the credentials.